The National Immunisation Schedule was updated in 2020.

 From 1 July 2020 the brand of varicella and Hepatitis B vaccine used changed, Tdap replaced ADT vaccine, and the 3-month dose of pneumococcal vaccine was removed.
 From 1 October 2020 a new event was added at age 12 months so that MMR vaccine is now given at 12 months and 15 months of age, rather than 15 months and 4 years.

-The schedule of vaccines listed below applies from 1 October 2020.
+This schedule of vaccines applies from 1 October 2020.

 Links in the table above provide more information about the diseases and the vaccines that prevent them.

 Well Child Tamariki Ora My Health Books printed before 2020 include an old Immunisation Schedule.
 From October 2020, a new event was added at 12 months of age and PCV10 now scheduled at 6 weeks, 5 months and 12 months only.
 Two stickers have been created that add the new 12-month event to the existing schedule and immunisation record pages of the older books.
 Both stickers, as well as printable pdf versions, are available to download here or order via HealthEd (code HE2609).

 Follow these instructions to ensure the changes to the schedule are correctly captured:

 - HE2609 Updating the Immunisation Schedule in Well Child books (Word, 519 KB)